sailfish009/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetStructDetails`.
 May also be modified by :meth:`SetStructDetails`.

+  .. attribute:: struct_refs

+    Lists all links to external databases in the mmCIF file.
   .. method:: AddCitation(citation)

     Add a citation to the citation list of an info object.